meezaan/concourse-scp-ssh-resource/README.md

       -----END OPENSSH PRIVATE KEY-----
 ```

+**Please use a credential manager for your private key, and do not check it into source control.**

 ## Thanks
 [Dan Spencer (@danrspencer)](https://github.com/danrspencer) for writing this.
 All I've done is minor bug fixing and documentation.
 [Mike Parks (@Karunamon)](https://github.com/Karunamon) for the bug fixing and docs.